instructor-ai/instructor/docs/blog/posts/chain-of-density.md

 Finetuning this iterative method was 20-40x faster while improving overall performance, resulting in massive efficiency gains by finetuning and distilling capabilities into specialized models.

-We've seen how `Instructor` can make your life easier, from data modeling to distilation and finetuning.
+We've seen how `Instructor` can make your life easier, from data modeling to distillation and finetuning.
 If you enjoy the content or want to try out `instructor` check out the [github](https://github.com/jxnl/instructor) and don't forget to give us a star!